Weak-decay searches for $Qs\bar u\bar d$ tetraquarks

-Two recent works \cite{Eichten:2017ffp,Karliner:2017qjm} find a stable $bb\bar u\bar d$ tetraquark, implied by the recent discovery of the first double-charm baryon $\Xi_{cc}^{++}(ccu)$ at LHCb \cite{Aaij:2017ueg}.
-The mass of doubly bottom tetraquark state is predicted to be around 100 MeV below the $B^-\overline B^0\gamma$ threshold, leading to its decay only via the weak interaction.
-It was a good opportunity to be searched for and establish the existence of tetraquarks.
-But unfortunately, it is impossible observed due to the lower probability of production with two bottom quarks and the small branching fractions with both $b$-quark decays.
+The last discoveried weak-decay particle up to now is the double-charm baryon $\Xi_{cc}^{++}(ccu)$ by LHCb \cite{LHCb:2017iph}, via the decay mode of $\Lambda_c^+K^-\pi^+\pi^+$ suggested by a systematically study on the branching fractions \cite{Yu:2017zst}.
+The observation of $\Xi_{cc}^{++}$ implies a stable $bb\bar u\bar d$ tetraquark state \cite{Eichten:2017ffp,Karliner:2017qjm,Junnarkar:2018twb,bbud}.
+The mass of the doubly bottom tetraquark is predicted to be around 100 MeV below the $B^-\overline B^0\gamma$ threshold, leading to its decay only via the weak interaction.
+This is a good candidate of weak-decay tetraquark states.
+But unfortunately, it is very difficult to be observed currently due to the lower probability of production with two bottom quarks and the small branching fractions with both $b$-quark decays \cite{Ali:2018xfq,Ali:2018ifm}.
+The open heavy-flavor tetraquarks are interesting for the weak decays, since the hidden heavy-flavor tetraquarks could at least annihilate the heavy flavor quark and its antiquark via strong or electromagnetic interactions.

-Another interesting candidate of exotic state is $X(5568)$ which was found in the final state $B_s^0\pi^\pm$ by the D0 collaboration \cite{D0:2016mwd}, as a first candidate with four different quark flavors, $bd\bar u\bar s$ or $bu\bar d\bar s$ and their charge-conjugated ones.
-But subsequently this result was not confirmed by LHCb \cite{Aaij:2016iev} and CMS \cite{CMS:2016fvl}.
-To demonstrate its existence or not, it needs more other measurements.

-In this work, we propose to study a particle with the quark component of $bs\bar u\bar d$ which is different from $X(5568)$ by the changing of the strange antiquark to be a quark.
-For simplicity, we will denote this particle as $T_{bs}^-=bs\bar u\bar d$.
-Its advantage is the $BK$ threshold, 270 MeV higher than the $B_s\pi$ threshold of $X(5568)$.
-Under the flavor $SU(3)$ symmetry, \tbs is a partner of $X(5568)$, with their masses close to each other.
-If $X(5568)$ does exist, \tbs must be stable and decay via weak interaction.
-Even if $X(5568)$ does not exist, there is still large mass region for \tbs below threshold and being stable, since the $BK$ threshold is 200 MeV higher than the mass of $X(5568)$.

-Searching for \tbs through its weak decays, if it exists below threshold, has abundant of advantages.
-The production is not a problem because of only one heavy quark involved.
-Its lifetime is approximately the same as the ones of $B$ mesons and $B$ baryons, long enough for experimental searches at hadron colliders to reject background from the primary vertex.
-Besides, the most favorable decay mode is $J/\Psi K^-K^-\pi^+$, which can be well studied involving a $J/\Psi$.
-Compared to the current data on $B^-\to J/\Psi K^-$ at LHCb, we find there are still hundreds of events of $T_{bs}^-\to J/\Psi K^-K^-\pi^+$ with almost no background, which can be definitely observed as long as it exists there.
-Observation of \tbs via its weak decay would signal the tetraquark structure.
-Therefore, \tbs is a promising detectable tetraquark state.

-Even if no signal was found in the above weak decay mode, the result would also be important, because it would provide constraint on the lower limit of the mass of the \bsud tetraquark which should be larger than the $BK$ threshold.
-This could exclude some parameter space of theoretical models.
-If $T_{bs}^-$, the lowest-lying \bsud state, exists above threshold, it strongly decays into $\overline B^0K^-$ in which the charged kaon suppresses the background by one order of magnitude compared to the pions in $B_s^0\pi^\pm$. \tbs is searched through weak decay mode at the mass region below threshold.
-In the region above threshold, the scanning of the $\overline B^0 K^-$ invariant mass should be extended up to 6200 MeV or 6300 MeV, for example, due to the large uncertainties of theoretical predictions.